bemnlam/blog_posts/posts/set-up-cloudflare-for-route53-domains/index.md

 ---
 title: "Set Up Cloudflare for AWS Route 53 Domains"
-description: This article shows how to configure Cloudflare for an existing website using AWS Route 53.
+summary: This article shows how to configure Cloudflare for an existing website using AWS Route 53.
 date: 2020-12-31T17:46:38+08:00
 lastmod: 2020-12-31T17:46:38+08:00
 draft: false